google/open-location-code/visualbasic/README.md

    That's it.
 Save the file.
 You can now use the functions above in your spreadsheet!

+## Running Tests

+If possible, run the `update_tests.sh` script, then paste the contents of the file `OLCTests.bas` into the end of your macros.

+Then you should be able to run the function `TEST_All`.
+This will run all the tests, and output either error messages or a message confirming success.

 ## Reporting Issues

 If the self tests fail, copy the error message or take a